NIC0NIC0NI/json/README.md

 The two-phase processing is performed with pipelining, without storage of internal results. i.e. in tokenizing phase, whenever a new token is generated, it is passed to the parsing phase, without constructing `Vec<JSONToken>`.

-However, to test the correctness of the tokenizing, `Vec<JSONToken>` should be constructed and compared with the right answer.
+However, to test the correctness of the tokenizing, `Vec<JSONToken>` should be constructed and compared with the correct answer.
 This is organized by the `TokenConsumer` trait.
 While tokenizing, whenever a new token is generated, it is passed to `TokenConsumer::consume`.
 This trait is implemented by both the parser object and `Vec<JSONToken>` with `push`.

 ## Issues